robertialenti/Bike-Share/README.md

 ### 3. Creating Outcome Variables
 Here, I create three outcome variables of interest, which we'll explore in greater depth below, and use in our econometric analysis.

 I remove Bixi trips with implausible distances or journey times.
-This removes very few trips.

 ### 4. Identifying Treated Bixi Stations
 I define "treated" Bixi stations as those located within 100 meters of the REV's path and "control" stations as those located between 100 and 250 meters from the REV. These thresholds are informed both by the existing litearture.
 When performing regressions, I present an alternative specification where I use a continuous variable measuring distance between each Bixi station and the REV path.
 The use of a continuous treatment variable is sensible in instances where the effect of the treatment is not binary, but rather likely to vary in strength.